How To Uninstall Apps on Android TV – Even System Apps!

 pm uninstall -k --user 0 <name of package>

-I believe in knowing exactly what each command is doing, so let’s break that down a bit.
+I believe in knowing precisely what each command is doing.
+So let’s break that down a bit.

-If you want more information on how to use ADB and all of the options available, I highly recommend checking out Google’s documentation on the Android Debug Bridge here.
+Check out Google’s documentation on the Android Debug Bridge here if you want more information on how to use ADB and all of the options available.

 Here’s what that command looks like for our Netflix example.